pythonicrahul/mysql-backup-docker-image/README.md

-# MySQL Database Backup Script
+# MySQL Database Backup Image

 This script allows you to automatically back up your MySQL database and store the backups in an Amazon S3 bucket.
 You can use it in a Docker container and configure it to run backups on demand or on a schedule.